-Caravan Park Cashflow forecasting starts early July every year.
-It should align with targets set for the coming year
+Caravan Park cash flow forecasting starts in early July every year.
+It should align with targets set for your caravan park in the coming year.

-Caravan park Cashflow forecasting is an integral part of planning your accommodation business for the next 12 months.As a Caravan Park owner, you will have an excellent insight into the seasonal functionality of your business.
-Reassing your 12-month goals will ensure that you align with your cashflow.
-This helps with planning, profitability, and direction of your business
+Caravan park cash flow forecasting is an integral part of planning your accommodation business for the next 12 months.As a Caravan Park owner, you will have an excellent insight into the seasonal functionality of your business.
+Recalibrating your 12-month goals will ensure that you align with your cash flow.
+This helps with the planning, profitability, and direction of your business

 Things to consider when planning your Caravan Park Cashflow forecasting

 What impacts on my cash flow planning and how will the year pan out?